Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: : Completeness-Aware Reconstruction Enhancement

 \subsection{Anatomy‑Aware CT Reconstruction Metrics}

 We propose segmentation-based anatomy-aware CT reconstruction metrics to evaluate CT reconstruction quality.
-We utilize a frozen multi-organ segmentation model to compute metrics for different anatomical structures.
+We utilize a frozen multi-organ segmentation model to compute metrics for four different kinds of anatomical structures.
 For large and small organs, we use the NSD metric due to its sensitivity to boundary accuracy and tolerance for minor shape deviations.
 For vessels and intestines, we apply the clDice~\cite{shit2021cldice} metric, given its effectiveness in capturing tubular structures and preserving topological connectivity.
-Finally, we report these metrics separately for each anatomical category.
+Finally, we report these metrics separately for each anatomical category\footnote{These anatomical categories are divided based on clinical guidelines (see details in \S\ref{sec:supp-experiments-datasets}).}.

 \textbf{Anatomy Segmentator.} A great CT reconstruction result should preserve the anatomical structures of the original CT scans, thus having similar segmentation results from a fixed segmentator between the original and reconstructed CT scans.
 Instead of relying on manually annotated ground-truth labels to derive our anatomy-aware metrics, we employ a frozen nnU-Net~\cite{isensee2021nnu}---termed the \textit{anatomy segmentator}---to capture clinically relevant fidelity.
 We choose nnU-Net framework for its self-configuring architecture and consistently state-of-the-art segmentation performance across diverse medical-imaging tasks.
-It was trained internally on 3,151 CT scans annotated over several years by a team of 15 radiologists, with all annotations independently reviewed by one of three senior radiologists not involved in the initial annotation process to ensure quality \cite{li2025scalemai,xia2022felix}.
+It was trained internally on the JHH dataset\footnote{A private CT segmentation dataset from Johns Hopkins Hospital (see details in \S\ref{sec:supp-experiments-datasets-private}).} with 3,151 CT scans annotated over three years by a team of 21 radiologists, with all annotations independently reviewed by one of three senior radiologists not involved in the initial annotation process to ensure quality \cite{li2025scalemai,xia2022felix}.
 The anatomy segmentator will be publicly released.
 Leveraging a segmentator to construct our anatomy-aware metrics enables effortless deployment across large-scale CT reconstruction evaluations, eliminating the dependency on manual annotations. \figureautorefname~\ref{fig:fig_seg_corr} shows that the anatomy-aware metrics building on human annotated ground truth and segmentator's prediction have high correlation, further indicating the robustness of segmentator-based metrics.
+This further allows our anatomy-aware metrics to be applied to CT scans in the absence of segmentation labels.

 \textbf{Normalized Surface Dice (NSD).} Both large organs and small organs can be viewed as compact, surface‑dominated objects.
 NSD evaluates their geometric agreement by asking what fraction of the predicted surface \(S_P\) and reference surface \(S_G\) lie within a tolerance band of width \(\tau\):